elugens/hello-javascript/docs/general-javascript-questions/javascript-fundamentals/functions.md

 <details>
   <summary><strong>View Answer:</strong></summary>
   <div>
   <div><strong>Interview Response:</strong> The modern JavaScript rule for using global variables is to minimize their usage, as they can cause conflicts and make code harder to maintain and debug.
-We should use local variables and function parameters to ensure proper encapsulation of data.<br /><br />
+We should use local variables and function parameters to ensure proper encapsulation of data.
   </div>
   </div>
 </details>